ironcev/thp.im/_posts/2015-04-17-the-three-laws-of-a-symptom-fix.md

 ##Example, please!

 I hope this theoretical overview of The Three Laws makes sense to you.
-Still, there is nothing like a good concrete example.
-It happened by chance that my five-stroke symptom fix of the [`Split<T>()`](https://github.com/ironcev/SwissKnife/blob/master/Source/SwissKnife/Collections/CollectionExtensions.cs) extension method can serve as a perfect example to demonstrate all three laws.
+Still, there is nothing like a good concrete example :-) It happened by chance that my five-stroke symptom fix of the [`Split<T>()`](https://github.com/ironcev/SwissKnife/blob/master/Source/SwissKnife/Collections/CollectionExtensions.cs) extension method can serve as a perfect example to demonstrate all three laws.

-In my next post I will shortly explain the `Split<T>()` method and use it afterwards in three separate posts to demonstrate each of the laws in detail.
+[My next post]({% post_url 2015-04-18-the-three-laws-of-a-symptom-fix-the-bug %}) shortly explains the bug in the `Split<T>()` method and its symptom fix.
+I will use this symptom fix afterwards in three separate posts to demonstrate each of the laws in detail.

 I hope as well that this article will motivate you to always always dig as deep as needed to find the cause of a bug before eventually fixing any of its symptoms.